HeiningaVE/HeiningaVE.github.io/aboutme.md

 My Ph.D. work has been awarded several grants, awards, and travel bursaries, allowing me to gain international experience in the United States and Belgium.
 Whereas my first collaborative work on positive emotion dynamics in anhedonia was sparked during my research stay at the Seattle Pacific University in the United States, my KNAW Academy Ter Meulen Grant and the Post Doctoral Mandate of the KU Leuven internal fund allowed me to continue this line of research at the University of Leuven in the lab of professor Kuppens, a world-leading expert in emotion dynamics.
 So far my publications can be found in top 10% journals, and are cited by high-impact journal articles for which authors have to make a strict selection of their references such as Nature Reviews Neuroscience, and Nature Human Behaviour.

 Currently, I further investigate anhedonia using a interdiscplinary approach, as an interdisciplinary postdoc with a focus on Deficits, Distress, and Disorders in daily life at the University of Groningen.
-I am an advocate for open science, meaning that I do my research as transparent as I can be by pre-registering my analyses apriori, using reproducible tools (e.g., by using R Markdown), publishing in open access journals, and making my data and annotated syntaxes publicly available.
-I am also an ambassador for Open Access of the University of Groningen and University Medical Centre Groningen, which means that I stimulate and enable the implementation of open access in my faculty.
+I am an advocate for open science, meaning that I: love research transparency; pre-register my confirmatory analyses apriori (e.g., on [OSF](https://osf.io/)); use reproducible tools (e.g., [R Markdown](https://rmarkdown.rstudio.com/lesson-1.html); publish in [Open Access journals](https://doaj.org); make my data and annotated syntaxes publicly available (e.g., via [Code Ocean](https://codeocean.com).
+I am also an [ambassador for Open Access](https://libguides.rug.nl/umcg/openaccess/home) of the University of Groningen and University Medical Centre Groningen, which means that I stimulate and enable the implementation of open access in my faculty.

 ### More info